marcpage/libernet/notes.md

 ```

+### Resolving web addresses

+When a web address is received, it is really an address history address and a relative path in the bundle.
+Since there is not a clear distinction of where the relative path starts, there will need to be some searches.
+Start looking for the bundle starting at root (hash of "web:").
+If the relative path does not exist in the trusted root bundle then add the first path element (ie web:apple.com, web:company, web:country, etc).
+To prevent link-hijacking and cut down on requests needed to resolve paths, bundles should be stored in the first two path items.

 ## Personal Key

 A personal key is a PEM encoded public key that is stored without encryption (similar to [Address History](#address-history)) but with possible compression if it reduces the size.